Codecademy/docs/content/general/concepts/middleware/middleware.md

 <details>
   <summary>JDBC</summary>
-Java Database Connectivity is an API that utilizes the Java programming language to access databases.
+  Java Database Connectivity is an API that uses Java to access databases.
 </details>

 ### API Middleware